Our List of the Top 8 APM Tools for 2026

 Key Features

-• Automatic Root Cause Analysis: Dynatrace uses AI to identify and analyze the root cause of performance issues.
+• Automatic Root Cause Analysis: Davis AI identifies and analyzes the root cause of performance issues with minimal manual investigation.

-• Real-Time Auto-Discovery: Continuously discovers and maps application components and dependencies.
+• Real-Time Auto-Discovery: Continuously discovers and maps application components, services, and dependencies.

 • Full-Stack Monitoring: Monitors the entire technology stack, including applications, infrastructure, and user experience.